-Music Choirs / Both the Roanoke College Choir and the all-female Oriana Singers are recognized for their versatility, innovative programming and beautiful sound.
-Learn more.
+Choirs / Both the Roanoke College Choir and the all-female Oriana Singers are recognized for their versatility, innovative programming and beautiful sound.

-Ensembles / The College's jazz, wind and chamber ensembles offer students the chance to rehearse and perform music ranging from a Count Basie big band tune to a classical masterpiece.
-Learn more.
+Instrumental Ensembles / The College's jazz, wind, and chamber ensembles offer students the chance to rehearse and perform music ranging from a Count Basie big band tune to a classical masterpiece.

 Graduate studies / Music students have recently pursued graduate studies at Aaron Copland School of Music, Boise State University, Carnegie Mellon University, Pomona College and University of Chicago.